All about organ donation and tissue donation

 Tissue donation

-People can be helped with tissues that someone can donate after death.
-For example, consider a skin transplant after burns.
+People can be helped with tissues that can be donated after death.
+For example, consider a skin graft after burns.

 Help with your choice